Skip to main content

 Streams

-The native stream interfaces cannot be used, because they are lacking two important features:
+The native stream interfaces can’t be used because they’re lacking two important features:

 • The PDF file format is based on random access.
 Native Java streams have only limited support for this.